jsplumb/jsplumb/doc/wiki/styling-via-css.md

 ## Styling via CSS

 Using CSS to style the artefacts that jsPlumb creates is a lot more flexible than using `paintStyle` or `hoverPaintStyle`, but due to the fact that you cannot style things like stroke color or line width in VML, it's only really useful for SVG.
 Of course, if you know your users won't be using VML then it's a great choice - and nowadays that is just a question of whether or not you will have any users on versions of IE earlier than 9.

-On this page we'll first run through the default CSS classes that jsPlumb attaches, followed by a quick explanation for how to attach your own, and then we'll discuss how to style SVG (and then how you *would* style VML, if it were supported)
+On this page we'll first run through the default CSS classes that jsPlumb attaches, followed by a quick explanation for how to attach your own, and then we'll discuss how to style SVG.

 ### Z Index

 One thing you can - and should - use CSS for, regardless of the renderer, is z-index.
 Every Connection, Endpoint and Overlay in jsPlumb adds some element to the UI, and you should take care to establish appropriate z-indices for each of these, in conjunction with the nodes in your application.

 ### Basic CSS classes

 By default, jsPlumb adds a specific class to each of the three types of elements it creates (These class names are exposed on the jsPlumb object and can be overridden if you need to do so - see the third column in the table)

 <table width="90%" class="table" style="align:left;font-size:12px;">
 <tr><th>Component</th><th>CSS Class</th><th>jsPlumb Member</th></tr>